LibCrowds/data/README.md

 The CSV file will be saved to `data/annotations.csv`.

-### Download PYBOSSA tasks
+### Download PYBOSSA domain objects

-Download all PYBOSSA tasks and load them into a pandas dataframe.
+Download PYBOSSA domain objects and load them into a pandas dataframe.
 This functionality is used as part of the input for various other scripts in this repository.
 If run as a standalone script, using the command below, the task data will be output to a CSV file.
+The `<domain_object>` argument appended to the end of the script should be any valid PYBOSSA domain object, such as project, task, taskrun or result.

 ```
-python scripts/get_tasks.py
+python scripts/get_pybossa_objects.py <domain_object>
 ```

-The CSV file will be saved to `data/tasks.csv`.
+The CSV file will be saved to `data/{domain_object}.csv`.

 ### Generate In the Spotlight title index